|Land Area||27,560 km2|

 View all cities in Haiti

 Columbus claimed Hispaniola in 1492, and it later became the major launching base for the Spanish conquest of the Caribbean, as well as the American mainland.

-Subsequently, disease and slavery were introduced by the Spanish conquistadors, and the indigenous Arawak peoples were destroyed.
+Subsequently, the Spanish conquistadors introduced disease and slavery, and the indigenous Arawak peoples were destroyed.

 At the beginning of the 21st century, Haiti did struggle to establish the legitimacy of its government and to improve the economic and social conditions of its people.